Cocompact unfolding trees: Labelling graphs that unfold into cocompact trees

 \end{lemma} \begin{proof} Take some paths $p_{+}$ and $q_{+}$ with $T(p_{+})=T(q_{+})=t(e)$.
 We will show that $\mathcal{T}(G,R)^{p_{+}}\cong \mathcal{T}(G,R)^{q_{+}}$, as in the proof of \lemref{ch2-lem3} we may assume that $p_{+}=pe$ and $q_{+}=qe$ for some $p,q\in\mathcal{T}(G,R)$.
 Since $T(p)=T(q)=o(e)$ we have an isomorphism:

 by \lemref{ch2-lem1}, we may assume that $\phi(pr)=qr$ for any $r\in\mathcal{T}(G,o(e))$ and thus in particular $\phi(p_{+})=\phi(pe)=qe=q_{+}$.
 So $\phi$ induces an isomorphism:

 \end{proof}

-Now if we combine \lemref{ch2-lem3},\coref{ch2-cor1} and \lemref{ch2-lem5.5} we get that if a vertex has two predecessors in $G\setminus\{R\}$, then it must have a label with one element.
+Now if we combine \lemref{ch2-lem3}, \coref{ch2-cor1} and \lemref{ch2-lem5.5} we get that if a vertex has two predecessors in $G\setminus\{R\}$, then it must have a label with cardinality one.
 And by recursively applying \lemref{ch2-lem5.5}, we see that the only way there can be labels with more than one element (in $G$ with $G\setminus \{R\}$ strongly connected) is that every vertex has a unique predecessor in $G\setminus\{R\}$.
-This in turn is only the case if any two paths with the same origin and terminus have the same vertices.
-Since we also assume that the graph must be strongly connected, the vertices of $G\setminus\{R\}$ can be assumed to be $v_1,v_2,v_3,\dots,v_N$ with edges only going from $v_i$ to $v_{i+1\bmod N}$.
+In this case, since $G\setminus\{R\}$ is strongly connected, the vertices of $G\setminus\{R\}$ can be assumed to be $v_1,v_2,v_3,\dots,v_N$ with edges only going from $v_i$ to $v_{i+1\bmod N}$.
 We will call such a graph \textbf{circular}.
 This case will be considered separately.